muazzamaqeel/SmartPacifier-Tool/README.md

 ```

-# Steps to build the Whole Project
+# Building the Whole Project
 ## Step 1: Building the BackEnd

 ## GRPC